Mindtribe/Leash-Debugger/README.md

 ### Platform

-Leash debugger runs on the Texas Instruments CC3200 SoC, and was designed for running on the LaunchpadXL development board. (link)
+Leash debugger runs on the Texas Instruments CC3200 SoC, and was designed for running on the [CC3200 Launchpad](http://processors.wiki.ti.com/index.php/CC32xx_LaunchPad_Hardware) development board.

 ### Supported Target Platforms